JustinFlip/Python-Email-Security-Analyzer/README.md

 Get your free API key: https://www.virustotal.com/gui/join-us

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Disclaimer

 This tool is for educational and security research purposes only.
 Always ensure you have permission to analyze emails and attachments.
 The author is not responsible for misuse of this tool.